The Rector – The Reverend Nick Bowry

 Nick is Rector of the linked charge of St James the Less Penicuik and St Mungo, West Linton.

 A relatively recent entrant to the priesthood, Nick was ordained Priest in 2017.
-In his previous career, he held many posts in HR with a range of organisations, including the University of Edinburgh and the Medical Research Council.
+In his previous career, he held many posts in HR with a range of organisations, including the Medical Research Council, the University of Edinburgh and Bethany Christian Trust.

-He has been a member of the Scottish Episcopal Church’s Administration Board and served on General Synod.
+He has been a member of the Scottish Episcopal Church’s Personnel Committe, the Administration Board and served on General Synod.
 He has also initiated many projects involving local communities, and is an advocate of asset-based community development.
 He currently represents the Scottish Episcopal Church (SEC) on the Scottish Faiths’ Action for Refugees group, and is a member of the SEC’s Inter-Faith Relations Committee.

-He owns to preferring an anglo-catholic style of worship, likes a wide variety of types of music and greatly values the role of music in worship.
-He is also a member of the Iona Community, has participated in and supports the Cursillo movement, and enjoys worship in the style of Taizé.
+He likes a fairly traditional style of worship, likes a wide variety of types of music and greatly values the role of music in worship.
+He is a member of the Iona Community, has participated in and supports the Cursillo movement, and enjoys worship in the style of Taizé.

 Other members of the Ministry Team